How Does the Rainfall Behave in Bolivia? A Full Overview

 • Madidi National Park

-The Chagas disease, Dengue, Malaria, and Zika among other dangerous illnesses are present in this region, know more in this guide.
+Chagas disease, Dengue, Malaria, and Zika, among other dangerous illnesses, are present in this region.
+Learn more in this guide.

-The Amazonian North of Bolivia gets an annual rainfall of about 1,895mm.
-It gets an average of 1,540mm from September to March and 355mm from April to August, being from December to February the most rainy months of the year.
+The Amazonian North of Bolivia receives an average annual rainfall of about 1,895mm.
+It receives an average of 1,540mm from September to March and 355mm from April to August, with December to February being the rainiest months of the year.

-The tourist places located in this region are (no important cities are located here):
+The tourist destinations located in this region are (*no major cities are located here*):

 • San José de Chiquitos town

-The Chagas disease, dengue, malaria, Zika among other dangerous illnesses are present in this region, now more in this guide.
+Chagas disease, Dengue, Malaria, and Zika, among other dangerous illnesses, are present in this region.
+Learn more in this guide.

-The Chiquitania region of Bolivia gets an annual rainfall of about 1,055mm.
-It gets an average of 870mm from September to March and 185mm from April to August, being from December to February the most rainy months of the year.
+The Chiquitania region of Bolivia receives an average annual rainfall of about 1,055mm.
+It receives an average of 870mm from September to March and 185mm from April to August, with December to February being the rainiest months of the year.

-The tourist places located in this region are (no important cities are located here):
+The tourist destinations located in this region are (*no major cities are located here*):

 • The Gran Chaco region

-The Chagas disease, Dengue, and Malaria among other dangerous illnesses are present in this region, now more in this guide.
+Chagas disease, Dengue, and Malaria, among other dangerous illnesses, are present in this region.
+Learn more in this guide.

-The dried very hot Chaco region of Bolivia gets an annual rainfall of about 820mm.
-It gets an average of 705mm from September to March and 115mm from April to August, being from December to February the most rainy months of the year.
+The arid, very hot Chaco region of Bolivia receives an average annual rainfall of about 820mm.
+It receives an average of 705mm from September to March and 115mm from April to August, with December to February being the rainiest months of the year.

-Bolivia, the same as the whole South hemisphere, experiences the opposite stationary seasons than the US, Canada, Europe, and other countries in the North.
+Bolivia, like the entire Southern Hemisphere, experiences the *opposite seasons* to those in the US, Canada, Europe, and other countries in the Northern Hemisphere.

 This means that in Bolivia:

-• Spring and summer happen at the end of the year, between October and March.
-Summer occurs between January and March.
+• Spring and summer occur at the end of the year, *between October and March*.
+Summer is from January to March.

-• Fall and winter happen in the middle of the year, between April and September.
-Winter occurs between July and September.
+• Fall and winter occur in the middle of the year, *between April and September*.
+Winter is from July to September.

-This results in Bolivia having in Spring and Summer (wet seasons) a lot more rainfall than in Fall and Winter (dry seasons).
-The proportion of rainfall between both dry and wet seasons will go from 1/5 in the east of the country to 1/10 in the west.
+As a result, Bolivia experiences significantly more rainfall during spring and summer (wet seasons) than during fall and winter (dry seasons).
+The rainfall ratio between the dry and wet seasons ranges from 1/5 in the east of the country to 1/10 in the west.

-You can see this phenomenon in more detail for the principal cities of the country in the following table.
+You can see this phenomenon in greater detail for Bolivia’s principal cities in the following table.

 La Paz1602604550